 Choosing suitable detergent can ensure that your clothes are properly cleaned and in good condition.
 If you need help choosing one, take a look at my list of the 9 best laundry detergents for delicates.
 This guide has options for every situation, so you can feel confident that your delicates are treated with the best care.

 You can also make your own homemade solution.
-There are many DIY recipes online, but we recommend 1 part baking soda to 1 part water for your delicates.
+There are many DIY recipes online, but I recommend 1 part baking soda to 1 part water for your delicates.

 4. Use a Delicates Mesh Bag